 Want to Save Money on Groceries?
 Cut Down on Waste

 Nobody sets out to waste food by thinking “Let me just buy this head of broccoli so I can throw it out, covered in mold, a week later.”
 But the reality is that food waste happens a staggering amount.
-The average American tosses about 25 percent of the food and beverages they buy.
-That adds up to 20 pounds of wasted food per person every month.
+The average American tosses more than 30% of the food and beverages they buy.
+That adds up to one pound of wasted food per person each day.
 The end result: $28 to $43 spent on food that doesn’t get eaten.
 But there’s a way to change that.
 Here’s how to reduce how much food—and money—you’re wasting: